AnnaKL/Top-Online-Shop/README.md

 I tried to follow MVC principles with logic located in the factory and controller being responsible for binding the view interaction with the model.

-I've used Ionic Tabs to split interface between 3 'pages'.
-First and second tab contains provided data filtered by the Male and Female Wardrobe categories.
-Third tab includes the Basket and vouchers.
+I've used Ionic Tabs to split interface between 2 'pages'.
+First tab contains provided data filtered by the Male and Female Wardrobe categories.
+Second tab includes the Basket and vouchers.

 ##File structure:

 All code I've written is located in ```www``` and ```tests``` folders.

 HTML is seperated between ```www/index.html``` file and ```www/templates```.
 Javascript code is splitted between ```www/js/app.js```(containing Angular module code), ```www/js/controllers.js```(including Angular controller code) and ```www/js/services```(holding Angular factory code).